gloryofrobots/arza/README.md

     //returning tuple with moved cargo and slightly exosted robot (cargo.{moved = True},
-        // I will implement shortcut for -= in future robot.{battery=robot.battery-10})
+        // I will implement shortcut for persistent -= operation in future robot.{battery=robot.battery-10})